Making Tax Digital for Income Tax: Next steps for the self-employed

 Who will be affected and when?

-The new rules, which take effect from April 2026, will apply to self-employed individuals and landlords whose combined gross income from these sources exceeds £50,000 per year.
+The new rules came into effect in April 2026 and apply initially to self-employed individuals and/or those with property rental income if their combined gross income from these sources exceeds £50,000 per year.

 This includes sole traders across a wide range of sectors – such as those in the building trade, property owners, psychiatrists, physiotherapists, product makers, personal coaches, consultants, IT contractors, and those providing outsourced services like HR, marketing or finance.
 These are just a few examples, if you're self-employed and earning above the threshold then the new rules will apply to you.